How Out-of-Distribution Data Hurts Semi-Supervised Learning

 \section{Abstract}

-Recent Semi-supervised learning (SSL) works show significant improvement in SSL algorithms' performance using better-unlabeled data representations.
-However, recent work~\citep{oliver2018realistic} shows that the SSL algorithm's performance could degrade when the unlabeled set has out-of-distribution examples (OODs).
-In this work, we first study the critical causes of OOD's negative impact on SSL algorithms.
-We found that (1) the OOD's effect on the SSL algorithm's performance increases as its distance to the decision boundary decreases, and (2) Batch Normalization (BN), a popular module, could degrade the performance instead of improving the performance when the unlabeled set contains OODs.
-To address the above causes, we proposed a novel unified-robust SSL approach that can be easily extended to many existing SSL algorithms, and improve their robustness against OODs.
-In particular, we propose a simple modification of batch normalization, called weighted batch normalization, that improves BN's robustness against OODs.
-We also developed two efficient hyper-parameter optimization algorithms that have different tradeoffs in computational efficiency and accuracy.
-Extensive experiments on synthetic and real-world datasets prove that our proposed approaches significantly improves the robustness of four representative SSL algorithms against OODs compared with four state-of-the-art robust SSL approaches.
+Recent semi-supervised learning algorithms have demonstrated greater success with higher overall performance due to better-unlabeled data representations.
+Nonetheless, recent research suggests that the performance of the SSL algorithm can be degraded when the unlabeled set contains out-of-distribution examples (OODs).
+This work addresses the following question: \textit{How do out-of-distribution (OOD) data adversely affect semi-supervised learning algorithms?} To answer this question, we investigate the critical causes of OOD's negative effect on SSL algorithms.
+In particular, we found that 1) certain kinds of OOD data instances that are close to the decision boundary have a more significant impact on performance than those that are further away, and 2) Batch Normalization (BN), a popular module, may degrade rather than improve performance when the unlabeled set contains OODs.
+In this context, we developed a unified weighted robust SSL framework that can be easily extended to many existing SSL algorithms and improve their robustness against OODs.
+More specifically, we developed an efficient bi-level optimization algorithm that could accommodate high-order approximations of the objective and scale to multiple inner optimization steps to learn a massive number of weight parameters while outperforming existing low-order approximations of bi-level optimization.
+Further, we conduct a theoretical study of the impact of faraway OODs in the BN step and propose a weighted batch normalization (WBN) procedure for improved performance.
+Finally, we discuss the connection between our approach and low-order approximation techniques.
+Our experiments on synthetic and real-world datasets demonstrate that our proposed approach significantly enhances the robustness of four representative SSL algorithms against OODs compared to four state-of-the-art robust SSL strategies.